 That the plot is fairly predictable, however, does not inhibit the novel, since it’s Hunter’s narrative that matters, not the places he’s going.
 McAllister’s skilled mixing of the morbid with the mundane creates a comic effect, and sneakily causes the reader to care.
 When things become (still comically and absurdly) tense—as when a renaissance fair actor takes the box containing Kate’s ashes from Hunter without knowing what’s inside—almost unreasonable anxiety arises in the reader.

-Still, grief sometimes talks in clichés, and McAllister sometimes resorts to stereotypes.
+Still, grief sometimes talks in clichés, and Tom McAllister sometimes resorts to stereotypes.
 Hunter recalls the eyes of his wife as, “like polished jade.”
-And though the book shows an awareness of what women go through (“It takes women a long time to be comfortable with who they are,” Kait says), some of the female characters feel less than real.
+Though the book shows an awareness of women’s experiences (“It takes women a long time to be comfortable with who they are,” Kait says), some of the female characters feel less than real.
 Hunter’s mother, Willow, especially, and Kait’s mom, Sherry, are too much like what one would expect from each of their respective “types” – the late-life hippy, and the white trash (Hunter’s words) ignoramus.
 It must be said, though, that Kait feels real.
 Her fears, her humour, her love for Hunter – she’s fully flesh, not easily reduced.